emilygtan/AutoScribe/README.md

 # AutoScribe
-HackGT 2019 Team span{emily, kyle, chris, nemo}
+HackGT 2019 Team span{emily, kyle, chris}

 A web application that will transcribe and summarize a group conference call, like a designated scribe.